ubercj/hacktoberfest-tracking/README.md

 - Environment variables (put these in a .env file)
 - Supabase access

-Get in touch with Chris via his E-g email or Slack and he'll get you set up
+Get in touch with Chris and he'll get you set up with these variables and credentials

 ### Workflow